jnozzi/cocoadev.com/markdown/NSClassCustomSubclassBindings.md

 ----

 *Have you tried this?
-If it doesn't work, you might want to consider using a custom General/NSFormatter. --General/JediKnil*
+If it doesn't work, you might want to consider using a custom NSFormatter. --JediKnil*
     [ganttCol bind:@"value.begin" toObject:data withKeyPath:@"arrangedObjects.begin" options:nil];

 ----

-I looked at the way the General/NSSliderCell works with bindings.
-In IB, in the General/NSTableColumn inspector, you can bind the maxValue, the minValue and the Value of the to some attributes of an Entity : this works perfectly.
+I looked at the way the NSSliderCell works with bindings.
+In IB, in the NSTableColumn inspector, you can bind the maxValue, the minValue and the Value of the to some attributes of an Entity : this works perfectly.

 Now programmaticaly  :

-In http://developer.apple.com/documentation/Cocoa/Conceptual/General/CocoaBindings/Tasks/masterdetail.html#//apple_ref/doc/uid/20002090, it says : "you actually configure the bindings of the table columns, not the bindings of a table view.
-Even if you use a special type of cell in the table column, for example, an image cell or General/NSPopUpButtonCell, you configure the table column, not the cell.
-The bindings for an General/NSTableColumn may change depending on its cell."
+In http://developer.apple.com/documentation/Cocoa/Conceptual/CocoaBindings/Tasks/masterdetail.html#//apple_ref/doc/uid/20002090, it says : "you actually configure the bindings of the table columns, not the bindings of a table view.
+Even if you use a special type of cell in the table column, for example, an image cell or NSPopUpButtonCell, you configure the table column, not the cell.
+The bindings for an NSTableColumn may change depending on its cell."

-After setting an instance of General/NSSliderCell as the General/NSDataCell of the "Gantt" column of the General/NSTableView, the exposed bindings of this General/NSTableColumn actually change from :
+After setting an instance of NSSliderCell as the NSDataCell of the "Gantt" column of the NSTableView, the exposed bindings of this NSTableColumn actually change from :

  exposed bindings =(
     fontSize,  maxWidth, fontName,